 Following are descriptions of the parameters you can configure.
-For more details on datasource configuration parameters, see http://tomcat.apache.org/tomcat-7.0-doc/jdbc-pool.html.
+For more details on datasource configuration parameters, see ApacheTomcat JDBC Connection Pool guide.

-The initial number of connections created when the pool is started.
-Default value is 0.
+The initial number of connections created, when the pool is started.
+Default value is zero.

-The maximum number of connections that should be kept in the pool at all times.
+Maximum number of connections that should be kept in the pool at all times.
 Default value is 8.
-Idle connections are checked periodically (if enabled) and connections that have been idle for longer than minEvictableIdleTimeMillis will be released. (also see testWhileIdle)
+Idle connections are checked periodically (if enabled), and connections that have been idle for longer than

-The minimum number of established connections that should be kept in the pool at all times.
-The connection pool can shrink below this number if validation queries fail.
-Default value is 0. (also see testWhileIdle)
+Minimum number of established connections that should be kept in the pool at all times.
+The connection pool can shrink below this number, if validation queries fail.
+Default value is zero.
+For more information, see testWhileIdle.

 Maximum number of milliseconds that the pool waits (when there are no available connections) for a connection to be returned before throwing an exception.
 Default value is 30000 (30 seconds).